 Start in Cape Town with a cultural Cape Flats township tour and travel north to Namibia via the Cederberg Mountains and Gariep River.
 This budget camping tour takes you to Namibia's Fish River Canyon, and on into the world's oldest desert in the Namib-Naukluft Park to see the giant red-orange dunes.
 Visit Swakopmund for optional adventure activities and sightseeing and then view Bushman rock paintings at Spitzkoppe.
-Next it's off to Etosha National Park for game viewing, before an overnight in Namibia's capital, Windhoek.
+Next, it's off to Etosha National Park for superb game viewing, before an overnight in Namibia's capital, Windhoek.

 Crossing into Botswana we experience the Kalahari Desert on a guided Bushman Walk before camping in the pristine Okavango Delta.
 The next stop is the game-rich Chobe National Park, before continuing to Livingstone on the Zambian side of Victoria Falls for optional adventure activities and sightseeing.

 The 19-day budget Wildlife and Deserts Camping Safari ends at Vic Falls.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.